fxllingstar/fxllingstar/aboutme.md

 Competitive swimming (11 Years)
 Creating systems, rules, and stories for games

+Sidenotes:
+I do **NOT** wear glasses in real life.

+QOTD:
+Without friends no one would choose to live, though he had all other goods. - Aristotle

 📫 Contact

 If you want to collaborate or contribute, reach out: